pojaghi/In-hand-manipulation/README.md

 ### Code for Mujoco Simulation in OpenAI Gym

-This repository contains the code used in the Ojaghi et. al. submission to Science Advances March 2024.
+This repository contains the code used in the Ojaghi et. al. submission to Science Advance Feb 2024.

 #### Installation